Let’s Preserve The Environment together

 These are linear natural infrastructures that include trees and plants.
 The areas connect with other green and open spaces to form a green urban network.
 Here, you will see some wildlife habitats.
 Some can be man-made while other parts are natural landscapes.

 These areas are refreshing sights to see in urban locations.
-People who want to drop by green spaces to get a dose of fresh air would want to go to these places.
+People who want to drop by green corridors to get a dose of fresh air would want to go to these places.
 These corridors are possible by means of sustainable and active transport routes that connect with open spaces and mixed land use.

 Benefits of having green corridors